Cheltenham Township Police Department: Auxiliary Police Unit

+The Auxiliary Police Unit was disbanded in the late 2010's.

 The Cheltenham Auxiliary Police has 30 all-volunteer members, who support the Cheltenham Police.
 Although not armed, the Auxiliary police members are qualified to use police communications and vehicles when necessary.
 Auxiliary Police members can often be seen at parades, Concerts in the Park, the Township Harvest Festival, and other community events, to make sure they all run smoothly.

 Community

 The police serves a vital role in the community, such as educating the youth about the dangers of drugs and alcohol, bike safety, and driving.
 They also are present at all township events, such as the July 4th Parade, Harvest Festival in October, and the Concerts in the Park during the summer.